 Lexington is a very small village located in the state of Michigan.
 With a population of 1,118 people and two constituent neighborhoods, Lexington is the 456th largest community in Michigan.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Lexington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Lexington is a village of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Lexington who work in management occupations (17.26%), office and administrative support (10.64%), and food service (9.93%).
+Unlike some villages, Lexington isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lexington are a mix of both white- and blue-collar jobs.
+Overall, Lexington is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Lexington who work in teaching (13.10%), sales jobs (12.18%), and management occupations (8.97%).

-Lexington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Lexington doesn't have a public transportation system that people use for their commute.

-The education level of Lexington citizens is a little higher than the average for US cities and towns: 21.83% of adults in Lexington have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Lexington citizens is substantially higher than the typical US community, as 30.71% of adults in Lexington have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Lexington in 2010 was $24,838, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $99,352 for a family of four.
+The per capita income in Lexington in 2018 was $31,831, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $127,324 for a family of four.
 However, Lexington contains both very wealthy and poor people as well.

 The people who call Lexington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lexington residents report their race to be White.
-Important ancestries of people in Lexington include Polish, English, Irish, and French .
+The greatest number of Lexington residents report their race to be White, followed by Native American.
+Important ancestries of people in Lexington include German, English, Irish, French, and Polish.

 The most common language spoken in Lexington is English.
-Other important languages spoken here include Slavic languages and German.
+Other important languages spoken here include Polish and Italian.